-The increasing trend in offering security coverage in the form of shares/ liquid investments has prompted a need for looking at such structures differently as opposed
+The increasing trend in offering security coverage in the form of shares/ liquid investments has prompted a need for looking at such structures differently as opposed to structures based on a security of movable/ immovable assets.
+Generally, a rating isindicative of a probability of default and is generally unaffected by the collateral coverage.
+However, in cases of structures backed by liquid collateral, a right type of structure can mitigate the likelihood of default.

 Against this backdrop, Acuité assesses such structures in a different manner as opposed to plain vanilla borrowings.
 Such structures are very common in case of borrowings by investment vehicles of promoters.
 It has been observed that generally promoters of listed companies prefer to hold their investments in their listed companies through a clutch of privately held companies.
 Typically, these private companies have moderate revenue streams mainly by way of dividends on the shares/ interest on investments.
 Such companies are structured as vehicles for promoter holding and typically do not have any other operations; their net worth and any debt requirements are for investments in promoter group companies.
-In the absence of any operations, these companies do not have any source of sustainable cash flow, they often must go in for refinancing of their debts/ infusion of funds by promoters.
+In the absence of any operations, these companies do not have any source of sustainable cash flow, they often must goin for refinancing of their debts/ infusion of funds by promoters.
 Hence, refinancing ability/ financial flexibility is critical in evaluating such companies.
 Their financial flexibility is directly linked to the market valuation of their investment portfolio.

 Acuité 's approach to evaluation of such issuers is based on the standalone credit profile of the issuer which would then be notched up for the structure.
-The extent of notching up will depend on two broad platforms (i) Strength of the Structure (ii) Nature and Quantum of liquid collateral.
+The extent of notching up will depend on two broad platforms (i) Strength of the Structure (ii) Natureand Quantum of liquid collateral.